raspberrypilearning/led-firefly/en/step_4.md

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 A <span style="color: #0faeb0">firefly</span> is a kind of beetle, also called a glowworm or lightning bug, which flashes using bioluminescence to identify themselves to other members of the same species.
 Different species flash in different patterns.
 </p>

 --- task ---

+Connect the jumper wire that is attached to the negative leg to the **GND** pin, below GP13.
+This completes the circuit, allowing electrical current to flow when instructed by your code.

+--- /task ---

+--- task ---